 All 42 members of the Assembly are elected for 2-year terms at the general election held in even-numbered years.
 Members of the Senate are elected for 4-year terms, with 10 being elected in one General Election and 11 in the next.
 Effective for the 2010 General Election, a current or former Assembly or Senate member may not seek election to a house in which he or she has served for 12 years or more.

 Legislators are paid a salary for the first 60 days of a regular session and for up to 20 days of a special session.
 Under Nevada Revised Statutes 218A.630, the minimum daily salary for legislators is $130.
 For legislators elected on or after November 8, 2006, the compensation of the office of the Senator or Assembly member is increased by an amount equal to the cumulative percentage increase in the salaries of the classified employees of the State during the immediately preceding term of that office.

 Legislators receive a per diem allowance, which is intended to cover the legislator's lodging, meals, and incidental expenses and is equal to the federal rate for the Carson City area.
 This per diem amount is paid each day that the Legislature is in session.
 Legislators are also entitled to allowances for communications, postage, stationery, and travel.

 When the Legislature is not in session, each Senator and Assembly member is entitled to receive a salary and the per diem allowance and travel expenses provided by law for each day of attendance at a conference, training session, meeting, seminar, or other gathering at which the legislator officially represents the State of Nevada or its Legislature.

-If you have any questions about this web page, please contact us.
+If you have any questions about the Library's web pages, please contact us.